Roman Fitness Systems

 Well, that’s certainly what the muscle magazines would have you believe.
 And, to be fair, it true—to a point.

 HOWEVER – it is very important to note that once again, we’re dealing with diminishing returns.
-Which means that you WILL NOT gain more muscle eating 400g of protein per day than you will eating 300g of protein per day.
+You WILL NOT gain more muscle eating 400g of protein per day than you will eating 300g of protein per day.

 For someone like me, that’s nice to know, but it’s not a deterrent.
 When I’m trying to gain muscle, I usually eat well in excess of 300g, simply because I’d rather eat protein than just about anything else, and if I am looking to hit my caloric requirements I’ll have an extra steak, thankyouverymuch.